dmshanmugam/dmshanmugam.github.io/misc.md

 layout: default
 ---

-I like read [books](books).
-This website design is a modification of [this repo](https://github.com/ankitsultana/researcher), with inspiration drawn from [these](https://josejg.com) [websites](https://nadia.xyz).
+I like to read books.
+The website design is inspired by many others ([1](https://github.com/ankitsultana/researcher), [2](https://josejg.com), [3](https://nadia.xyz), [4](www.harinisuresh.com)).

-Here's a short list of books I've really enjoyed, loosely organized by topic.
+Here's a short list of books I've really enjoyed, organized by topic.
 For the most up-to-date look at what I'm reading, check [Goodreads](https://www.goodreads.com/user/show/76521824-divya-shanmugam)!
 Email me with any recs 🎉

 ***Computing*** \\
 The Information: A History, A Theory, A Flood, James Gleick \\